hortelao/Blog-WebApp/README.md

-# Express Blog
+# Blog Web-App

-Express Blog is a simple blog application built using Node.js, Express, EJS, and Body Parser.
+Blog Web-App is a simple blog application built using Node.js, Express, EJS, and Body Parser.
 It allows users to create, read, update, and delete blog posts.

 ## Features